PrestaShop/PrestaShop/README.md

 >
     docker-compose up

+Then reach your shop with the URL http://localhost:8001

-It will bind your ports 80 and 443 to the web server.
+It will bind your ports 8001 to the web server.
 If you want to use other ports, open and modify the file `docker-compose.yml`.
 MySQL credentials can also be found and modified in this file if needed.

 User documentation